Shasank-pandey/Frontend-Interview/Javascript Coding/JS-Advance-Coding-Problem.md

 # Advanced JavaScript Coding Problems

+---

+### 0.1 Implement an engine that process async callbacks using javascript.
 You should provide the implementation of the constructor and process methods, Do not change the names of these methods or the number of arguments they receive.

 The constructor method should recieve an optional string., The value of the string will be responsible for the order in which callbacks stored in the queue are processes.